wofsauge/IsaacDocs/docs/Room.md

 Allows you to apply a color modifier to the wall texture of the current room.

 ???- example "Example Code"
-    This code changes the wallcolor to red.
+    This code changes the wall color to red.
     ```lua
     Game():GetRoom():SetWallColor(Color(1,1,1,1,255,0,0))
     ```